aswi10/VSDsquadron-intern/README.md

 TASK-3👩‍💻

-Spike is a functional RISC-V ISA (Instruction Set Architecture) simulator.
+🔖Spike is a functional RISC-V ISA (Instruction Set Architecture) simulator.
 It is used for running and testing RISC-V programs without needing physical hardware.
 It can be employed for debugging, testing, and validating software for RISC-V based systems.

-The Spike RISC-V ISA simulator is often used by developers to run and test their RISC-V programs in a simulated environment before deploying them to actual hardware.
+🔖The Spike RISC-V ISA simulator is often used by developers to run and test their RISC-V programs in a simulated environment before deploying them to actual hardware.

-This allows for catching errors and verifying functionality early in the development process.
+🔖This allows for catching errors and verifying functionality early in the development process.

 Step 1:
 Open the terminal and launch the task 1 file